Fitness center injuries are typically caused by negligent

 - Third-parties who inspect and maintain the equipment

 Property owners have a duty to customers and other visitors to the gym.
-Under California's premises liability laws, the owner or occupier is required to keep property in a reasonably safe condition, including repairing any known hazardous conditions or warning visitors about hazardous conditions.
+Under California's premises liability laws, the owner or occupier is required to keep the property in a reasonably safe condition, including repairing any known hazardous conditions or warning visitors about hazardous conditions.

 The fitness center owner/operator has a duty exercise reasonable care to: